Campus Restart Past & Present

 Vaccines are not mandated, but strongly encouraged.
 We will continue to monitor this issue and change plans, if necessary, to ensure the health and safety of our campus.

 Members of the UK community who have been vaccinated no longer are required to complete the university’s daily screener.

 Students who are vaccinated will not be required to complete COVID-19 entry or ongoing testing.

 No quarantine or tracing protocols will be required for vaccinated individuals.
 All other contact tracing protocols will remain in place for individuals who are not vaccinated.

 The distinctive residential educational experience we provide at UK has attracted thousands of students from across Kentucky, the country and the globe.
 That experience is critical for the future.
-This differentiated education will be more necessary than ever to help us and our students meet the ongoing and daunting new challenges our world must now confront.
+This differentiated education was more necessary than ever to help us and our students meet the ongoing and daunting new challenges our world must now confront.

 As always, we start with guiding principles: